19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 [16/87]

-(2) Where a strata title application for a parcel is lodged by the Housing and Development Board with and duly registered by the Registrar, the provisions of this Act relating to a strata title plan and a subsidiary proprietor and section 10A and Parts V and VIII and the Building Maintenance and Strata Management Act 2004 shall apply to each and every subdivided building comprised in the registered strata title plan for that parcel.
+(2) Where a strata title application for a parcel is lodged by the Housing and Development Board with and duly registered by the Registrar, the provisions of this Act relating to a strata title plan and a subsidiary proprietor and section 10A and Part V and this Part and the Building Maintenance and Strata Management Act (Cap.
+30C) shall apply to each and every subdivided building comprised in the registered strata title plan for that parcel.

-[37/2004 wef 31/03/2005]

-[47/2004 wef 01/04/2005]
+[37/2004; 47/2004]

 ### Flats sold by Jurong Town Corporation